hannessalin/hannessalin.github.io/roles.md

 # Nordea Bank
 ## Head of unit, 2019-07-01 - 2020-04-30
-- Leading the Swedish and Norwegian software development department within Nordea Digital (17 developers)
+- Leading the Swedish and Norwegian software development department Capability API (17 developers)
 - Part of the Nordic management team and SAFe train team (along with PM:s and RTE:s)
 - Supervisor to master thesis students
 - Co-driver of the Security Champion initiative